AlBi-HHU/myopic-mces/README.md

 Experimental options for myopic MCES distance computation
 ```
 --no_ilp_threshold           If set, do not add threshold as constraint to ILP,
                              resulting in longer runtimes and potential violations of the triangle equation.

---no_force_both_bounds If set, the first applicable lower bound will be taken instead of
+--choose_bound_dynamically   If set, a potentially weaker but faster lower bound will be computed and used
-                       always computing both lower bounds.
+                             when this bound is already greater than the threshold.
+By default (without
+                             this option), always the strongest lower bound will be computed and used.
 ```